Introduction & Market Context

 Phase 1: The Audit and Cleanse

-Phase 2: The "Crawl, Walk, Run" Framework
+Phase 2: Crawl, Walk, Run

-• Crawl (Months 1-3): Implement "Assistive AI."
-Use GenAI to write subject lines and blog posts to speed up production.
-Use basic automated flows (Welcome series, Abandoned Cart).
+- Crawl (Months 1-3): Start with assistive AI.
+Use generative AI to write subject lines and blog posts to speed up production.
+Set up basic automated flows (welcome series, abandoned cart).

 Phase 3: Training and Upskilling

-Invest in training the team.
+Invest in training your team.

-• Prompt Engineering: Teach marketers how to write effective prompts for content generation.
-"Make it pop" is a bad prompt; "Rewrite this for a C-level executive in the UK financial sector using a formal but urgent tone" is a good prompt.
+- Prompt Engineering: Teach marketers how to write effective prompts for content generation.
+"Make it pop" is a bad prompt.
+"Rewrite this for a C-level executive in the UK financial sector using a formal but urgent tone" is a good prompt.